 There’s an endless supply of articles on the internet related to travel hacks.
-Many are sensible, offer great advice and are worth understanding.
-Others are the stuff of old wives tails.
+Many are sensible, offer excellent advice, and are worth understanding.
+Others are the stuff of old wives’ tales.
 Don’t fall for some of the nonsense you’ve read!

 Bull Travel Hack #1: Avoid All Attractions Labeled as “Tourist Traps.”